epsilonlabs/emc-cameo/CONTRIBUTING.md

 * [M2Eclipse](https://www.eclipse.org/m2e/).
 * [Maven](https://maven.apache.org/install.html) should be available via `mvn` in your PATH.
 * The `zip` utility should be available in your PATH (e.g. the `zip`  package in Ubuntu, or [its port to Windows](http://gnuwin32.sourceforge.net/packages/zip.htm)).
-* A MagicDraw 2021x installation (MagicDraw has a [free demo](https://www.magicdraw.com/download/magicdraw), only limited in model size).
+* A MagicDraw 2021x / Cameo Systems Modeler 2021x installation ([free demos](https://www.magicdraw.com/download/) are available, which are only limited in model size).

 Currently, the build environment uses some Bash scripts.
 If using Windows, you will need to use "Git Bash" (comes with [Git](https://git-scm.com/downloads)), or [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install).